Skip to content

 Raise a concern with the RCVS

-This would involve behaviour that has fallen far short of what is expected of a vet or vet nurse and would include, for example:
+This would involve behaviour that has fallen far short of what is expected of a vet or vet nurse, for example:

 We do not have the legal power to: